An Online Training Programme

 Wednesdays: 19/11, 26/11, 03/12/2025 at 3-5pm CET

 After two series of webinars co-organized in 2023-2024 by EUreka3D consortium, Photoconsortium and ICA, the 2025 edition goes a step forward and offers an online training programme that provides knowledge and practical experiences to cultural heritage professionals.
 The programme includes 3 online sessions of 2 hours each.
-Each session is organised in two parts: a keynote speech from different domain experts, open to a wide group of participants, and an interactive working session offered to a selected group of learners who will have the opportunity to discuss, engage and share experiences, and will obtain a certificate of participation.
+Each session is organised in two parts: a keynote speech from different domain experts, open to a wide group of participants, and an interactive working session offered to a selected group of learners who will have the opportunity to discuss, engage and share experiences, and will obtain a certificate of participation, based on their commitment to attend all three complete sessions, which include both the keynote lecture and the interactive working session.

 The digital transformation of cultural institutions must be understood as a global phenomenon influenced by a wide range of factors.
 Throughout this online training programme, the digital transformation will be addressed from the point of view of heritage policies and strategies; the strategic approaches to digital cultural heritage; and the case studies as an approach to creation, access and re-use in cultural heritage.